JPHaapaniemi/Packaging-Python-Projects/README.md

 - `README.md`: Markdown file describing your project and how to use it.
 - `pyproject.toml`: Configuration file for build system requirements.

-## Building Your Package
+## Generating distribution archives

-To build your package, navigate to the directory containing `pyproject.toml` and run:
+To to generate distribution packages for the package, navigate to the directory containing `pyproject.toml` and run:

 ```bash
 python -m build